CrackAndDie/Hypocrite.Services/README.md

 <h2>About:</h2>

-This is the main repo for all the Abdrakov projects.
-This project fully supports Prism features and MVVM pattern.
+A package that helps You to create a powerful, flexible and loosely coupled WPF application.
+It fully supports Prism features and MVVM pattern.

 <h2>Getting started:</h2>